Oliva Sabuco: Treatise

-In the pages of her treatise she explored many ideas amongst which are the comparison of a human body to an upside down tree.
+In the pages of her treatise, she explored many ideas, amongst which is the comparison of a human body to an upside-down tree.
 It is in the brain, like in the root of a tree, that all diseases begin and it is possible to cure them through various methods amongst which are words of cheerfulness, sound thought, and even to the hearing of music.
 The process of using wise words against violent emotions such as anger, she called "Rhetorical Insinuation" because it explored the idea of being able to persuade the will through words.
 She explored how emotions have an effect on the human body and how one can control their effects by focusing on the chief organ of the body, the brain.
 According to Father Feyjoo, much of the research she did contributed to the ability of physicians following her to develop some of the first theories around nervous diseases.

 Going back to the idea of the brain as King, she wrote how during sleep the brain was fed all its necessary nutrients, which have been, throughout the day, collected in the stomach.
 Once the nutrients were taken to the brain and nervous fluid was created, it was allocated throughout the body by a fluid aside from red blood.
-Some have postulated that she was referring to a concept similar to white blood cells when she wrote this for she makes mention of a fluid white in color nourishing the body with information.
+Some have postulated that she was referring to a concept similar to white blood cells when she wrote this, for she makes mention of a fluid white in colour nourishing the body with information.